Looting hits Acapulco as Mexico storm death toll reaches 80

-ACAPULCO, Mexico Looting broke out in the Mexican beach resort of Acapulco on Wednesday as the government struggled to reach tens of thousands of people cut off by flooding that had claimed at least 80 lives.
+ACAPULCO, Mexico Looting broke out in the flooded Mexican beach resort of Acapulco as the government struggled to reach tens of thousands of people cut off by flooding that had claimed at least 80 lives by Wednesday.

-Stores were ransacked by looters who carried off everything from televisions to Christmas decorations after floodwaters wreaked havoc in the Pacific port, which has experienced some of the worst storm damage to hit Mexico in years.
+Stores were ransacked by looters who carried off everything from televisions to Christmas decorations after floodwaters wreaked havoc in the Pacific port that has experienced some of the worst storm damage to hit Mexico in years.

 Tens of thousands of people have been trapped in the aftermath of two tropical storms that hammered vast swathes of Mexico.
 More than 1 million people have been affected.
 Acapulco's airport terminal was under water, stranding tourists.